alekcz/charmander/README.md

 ```

-### Working with the Firestore
+### Working with Firestore (Alpha)
-The firestore api only allows CRUD operation on Firestore through
+The the API allows for CRUB operation on firestore.

 ```clojure